For business leaders

 Unique product selection

 The products shown on this page are meaningfully different from other pages.
-If five facet combinations all return the same products, they're duplicate pages regardless of how different the H1s are - the product grid is the bulk of the content.
+If five facet combinations all return the same products, they're duplicate pages regardless of how different the H1s are.

 Stable over time